failnot3/customMap/README.md

 # customMap
-## This is a custom max with locations
+## This is a custom map with locations